DuneRoot/bpl-api/README.md

 - [x] List all voters of a delegate
 - [x] List all delegates
 - [x] Search all delegates
-- [x] Change status from account to delegate
-- [x] Enable forging for the delegate
-- [x] Disable forging for the delegate
 - [x] List the next forgers
 - [x] Retrieve the forging status of a delegate